-During the three months ended August 31, 2022, we had a loss on equity investment in the amount of \$234,430 compared to \$0 during the first quarter of fiscal 2022.
+During the three months ended November 30, 2022, we had income on equity investment in the amount of \$80,319; there was no comparable transaction in the prior period.
 The Company, through its 50% owned subsidiary Kealii Okamalu, owns a one-third interest in the Quinn River Joint Venture.
-The first quarter of fiscal 2023 loss represents our share of the results of the Quinn River Joint Venture.
-The Quinn River Joint Venture had no sales during the first quarter of fiscal 2023, as it was in the grow stage of the production cycle.
-The Quinn River Joint Venture completed its first harvest in August 2022, and we expect it to commence the generation of revenue in the second quarter of fiscal 2023.
+The second quarter of fiscal 2023 loss represents our share of the results of the Quinn River Joint Venture.
+The Quinn River Joint Venture completed its first harvest during the three months ended November 30, 2022, and the Company purchased inventory in the amount of \$952,124 from the Quinn River Joint Venture.